Un giorno di regno: 20th century and beyond

 The Glimmerglass Festival presented the opera in a new English adaptation during the 2013 Festival.

 Roles

 Synopsis

-The Polish monarch, King Stanisław Leszczyński, an historical figure during the War of Succession, lost his throne after the Saxon invasion at the Battle of Poltava in 1709.
+The Polish monarch, King Stanisław Leszczyński, a historical figure during the War of Succession, lost his throne after the Saxon invasion at the Battle of Poltava in 1709.
 He regained it in 1733, but was again deposed in 1736 and went into exile in France.
 The opera is set in 1733 when Stanislaw returned to Poland leaving a French officer, the Cavaliere di Belfiore, to impersonate him in France.